Ukraine in the Junior Eurovision Song Contest 2025: Natsvidbir na Dytiache Yevrobachennia – 2025

 Natsvidbir na Dytiache Yevrobachennia – 2025 was the national final format developed by Suspilne in order to select Ukraine's entry for the Junior Eurovision Song Contest 2025.
 The competition consisted of a final held on 12 October 2025, hosted by Anna Tulieva, Masha Kondratenko and Timur Miroshnychenko.
 The show was broadcast on Suspilne Kultura, as well as on Suspilne's online platforms.
-The slogan for the competition was "Mrii smilyvo!" ("Dream boldly!").